CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-spot-instances.md

 Spot data feeds are an account level setting, not a payer level.
 Every AWS Account will have its own Spot data feed.
 Spot data feed is not currently available in AWS GovCloud.

 {% hint style="info" %}
-For Spot data written to an S3 bucket only accessed by Kubecost, it is safe to delete objects after three days of retention.
+For Spot data written to an S3 bucket only accessed by nOps, it is safe to delete objects after three days of retention.
 {% endhint %}

 ## Configuring IAM

-Kubecost requires read access to the Spot data feed bucket.
-The following IAM policy can be used to grant Kubecost read access to the Spot data feed bucket.
+nOps requires read access to the Spot data feed bucket.
+The following IAM policy can be used to grant nOps read access to the Spot data feed bucket.

 ```json
 {